Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Experiment Details

 \subsection{Benchmarks}

-To evaluate the performance of our proposed \ours in both standard and real-world clinical scenarios of the medical domain, we have selected seven medical datasets, including the MedQA-USMLE, MedQA-MCMLE~\cite{jin2020disease}, MedMCQA~\cite{pal2022medmcqa}, MMLU-Med~\cite{hendryckstest2021}, RareArena~\cite{THUMedInfo_RareArena}, MedXpertQA~\cite{zuo2025medxpertqa} and NEJMQA~\cite{katz2024gpt}.
-Among these benchmarks, MedQA series, MedMCQA and MMLU-Med are \textit{standard question-answering tasks}, while RareArena, MedXpertQA and NEJMQA are related to \textit{real-world clinical scenarios}.
-We employ LLM-as-Judge based on the frontier model DeepSeek-V3~\cite{liu2024deepseek} to assess the correctness of the responses, then compute the accuracy scores as our evaluation metric.
+To evaluate the performance of our proposed \ours in both standard and real-world clinical scenarios of the medical domain, we have selected eight medical datasets, including the MedQA-USMLE, MedQA-MCMLE~\cite{jin2020disease}, MedMCQA~\cite{pal2022medmcqa}, MMLU-Med~\cite{hendryckstest2021}, RareArena\cite{THUMedInfo_RareArena}, MedXpertQA\cite{zuo2025medxpertqa}, HealthBench\cite{arora2025healthbench} and NEJMQA\cite{katz2024gpt}.
+Among these benchmarks, MedQA series, MedMCQA and MMLU-Med are \textit{standard question-answering tasks}, while RareArena, MedXpertQA, HealthBench and NEJMQA are related to \textit{real-world clinical scenarios}.
+We employ \textit{LLM-as-Judge} based on the proprietary model DeepSeek-V3~\cite{liu2024deepseek} to assess the correctness of the responses, then compute the accuracy scores as our evaluation metric.

-We have introduced within-domain tasks in the section of \textit{training datasets details}, where we use the training subsets for the RL process and test subsets (if no ground-truth labels provided, we use the development subsets) for in-domain evaluation.
-In the following, we give descriptions of the remaining out-of domain benchmarks:
+We have introduced within-domain tasks in the section of \textit{training datasets details}, where we use the training subsets for the RL process and test subsets (if no ground-truth labels provided, we use the development subsets) for \underline{in-domain} evaluation.
+In the following, we give descriptions of the remaining \underline{out-of-domain} benchmarks:

-\begin{itemize} \item \textbf{MMLU-Med}~\cite{hendryckstest2021}: The MMLU-Med task is composed of six medical domains, anatomy, clinical knowledge, professional medicine, human genetics, college medicine, and college biology, which is extracted from the MMLU benchmark. \item \textbf{NEJMQA}~\cite{katz2024gpt}: The NEJMQA dataset is constructed from clinical case challenges sourced from The Lancet and the New England Journal of Medicine, which is centered on diagnostic reasoning using patient symptom information. \item \textbf{MedXpertQA}~\cite{zuo2025medxpertqa}: The MedXpertQA dataset incorporates specialty-specific evaluations and realistic clinical case questions derived from authentic medical practice.
-Here we utilize the \textit{text part} of this benchmark. \end{itemize}
+\begin{itemize} \item \textbf{MMLU-Med}~\cite{hendryckstest2021}: The MMLU-Med task is composed of six medical domains, anatomy, clinical knowledge, professional medicine, human genetics, college medicine, and college biology, which are extracted from the MMLU benchmark. \item \textbf{NEJMQA}~\cite{katz2024gpt}: The NEJMQA dataset is constructed from clinical case challenges sourced from The Lancet and the New England Journal of Medicine, which is centered on diagnostic reasoning using patient symptom information. \item \textbf{MedXpertQA}~\cite{zuo2025medxpertqa}: The MedXpertQA dataset incorporates specialty-specific evaluations and realistic clinical case questions derived from authentic medical practice.
+Here we utilize the \textit{text part} of this benchmark. \item \textbf{HealthBench}~\cite{arora2025healthbench}: The HealthBench dataset consists of 5,000 physician-designed multi-turn healthcare conversations evaluated against 48,562 doctor-written rubric criteria to measure LLM performance in realistic medical scenarios. \end{itemize}